« Back to home

 Perceptions Sometimes Count and Facts May Not

-“Perception is reality” I’ve heard this quote numerous times.
-The falsehood evident in those words should be obvious, but these days perhaps it is not.
-Reality is reality, perception is perception.
 Often reality and perception overlap heavily - but we don’t notice those times when our perceptions are correct.
 Our brains think that’s the default.
-There’s also almost always some amount of perception that doesn’t overlap reality - when our brain is jumping to conclusions and we are misled.…
+There’s also almost always some amount of perception that doesn’t overlap reality - when our brain is jumping to conclusions and we are misled.
+These situations often don’t matter too much, and sometimes they even keep us safer than we’d be otherwise.
+Optical illusion is one time when perception doesn’t line up with reality.

 Read more »